ImplFerris/pico-pico/src/servo/code-using-rp-hal.md

 ## Main Loop

 Finally, inside the main loop, we update the duty cycle to move the servo between different positions.
-Just like in the Embassy example, we use set_duty_cycle_fraction.
+Just like in the Embassy example, we use `set_duty_cycle_fraction`.

 ```rust
 loop {